 The Origin of CORE FOUR COACHING …

-My family of entrepreneurs stretches back a few generations.
+My zest for entrepreneurship stretches back a few generations…

-In the 1920’s my great grandmother was the first founder in the family (as best as I know), buying and selling parcels of farm land in what is now South Holland, Illinois.
-After the Great Depression in the 1930’s, my grandfather started his own construction business in a tiny, tucked away office in his basement (as a kid I loved playing with his adding machine and piling up receipts pulled from the tiny compartments in his roll top desk).
+In the 1920’s, my great grandmother was a Dutch immigrant buying and selling parcels of farmland in what is now South Holland, Illinois.
+After the Great Depression in the 1930’s, her son (my grandfather) took an engineering apprenticeship and started his own construction business in Homewood, Ill.
+As a kid I loved playing on his adding machine in his tiny tucked away office in the basement.
 He built over half of the houses in Homewood, Illinois by 1964.

-My paternal grandparents emigrated from Czechoslovakia to East Chicago, Indiana in the 20’s.
+My paternal grandparents (pictured here) emigrated from Czechoslovakia to East Chicago, Indiana in the 20’s.
 For these tireless workers intent on giving their family a good quality life in America, the back-breaking 9-5 shift at the Inland Steel mills wasn’t enough.
-As a little kid, my father and his friend combed the alleys for metal scraps and picked potatoes in local farms so they could go to the movies.
-A ticket and popcorn at that time cost 50 cents.
+My grandmother got up every day at 3:00a.m.to get to her job at the bakery.
+As a little kid, my father and his friend combed the alleys for metal scraps and picked potatoes in local farms so they could afford the movies.
+A ticket and popcorn at that time cost 50 cents!
 One day, my Grandpa noticed that the nearest barber was six blocks away and charged $3 a haircut, so he saw an opportunity.
-So, on Saturdays from early morning till sundown, my grandpa drew the locals to his front porch for a $2 haircut.
+On Saturdays, from early morning till sundown, my grandpa drew the locals to his front porch for a $2 haircut.
 To further undercut the competition, if a customer was hungry, he’d throw in a bowl of Grandma’s soup!

-As a kid, I thought that the purpose of their evening activities was to pay the bills.
-But what I learned is that my parents and their parents sought entrepreneurship as a way to use their boundless talents, the fruits of which they could take could proudly take to the bank.
+As a kid, I thought that the sole purpose of my parents’ evening activities was to pay the bills.
+But what I later learned is that my parents and their parents sought entrepreneurship as a way to use their boundless talents and hard work to provide the best educational and experiential opportunities they could afford for their children.
 Their efforts instilled in me a “look for the opportunities and “use your gifts” mindset.